-About This Argentinian Chimichurri Sauce
+About This Red Chimichurri Sauce

-This authentic chimichurri recipe is made with cumin, paprika, vinegar, garlic, oil and a few other spices that help round out this delicious Argentinian sauce.
+This red chimichurri recipe is made with cumin, paprika, vinegar, garlic, oil, and a few other spices that help round out this delicious Argentinian sauce.
+There are many versions of this classic Argentinian steak sauce.
+The most obvious difference is the color and the addition of paprika.

 Ingredients